diwakar-bhadriraju/COB-DataScience/Phase 2/Project 3/README.md

 ## Project Structure

-- **analyze_netflix.ipynb:** Jupyter Notebook containing Python code for exploring and visualizing the Netflix dataset.
+- **project3.ipynb:** Jupyter Notebook containing Python code for exploring and visualizing the Netflix dataset.
+- **netflix.csv:** The CSV file containing all the required data

 ## Requirements